Successful Transfer Stories

 Members Working Together

-From the moment a transfer call comes in until the deceased is received at the intended location, success largely hinges on how well the transferring and receiving firms work together.
-Here are just a few best practices as shared by Selected members.
+From the moment a transfer call comes in until the deceased is received at the intended location, success hinges on how well the transferring and receiving firms work together.
+Here are a successes, as shared by Selected members.

 Michael Schoedinger, Schoedinger & Company, Columbus, Ohio